 Will UVA build the units itself?

 The University plans to work with a third-party developer - or developers - that we will select based on a Request for Proposals (RFP).
-The RFP will include design principles that will be determined through our community engagement work.
+The RFP will include development principles that will be informed by our community engagement work.
 This will help ensure that we maintain that connection between community input and final design.

 Will UVA offer capital in addition to land?

 At this time, we are offering land with the idea that will it enable affordable housing to be built in areas that would otherwise be cost-prohibitive because of the cost of land in Charlottesville and Albemarle County.
-UVA is also adding human capital -- significant investments of personnel time -- in addition to the land.
 We know it will take a lot of creativity to make the financials on each project work and we will look to potential development partners to think outside the box along with us.
 UVA is committed to supporting the development of 1,000-1,500 affordable housing units.

 Are donor funds supporting UVA’s affordable housing work?

-No, donor contributions to UVA are not being used for this initiative.
+No, donor contributions intended to support UVA are not being used for this initiative.